LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/getting-started.md

 <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_fxnattr.png">

-Add parameters to this function by selecting “attribute”, and then typing myNameSpace.phoneNumber.
-Note that “myNameSpace” is the name you used in the Conversation Builder template setup step in the beginning.
+Add parameters to this function by selecting “attribute”, and then typing myNamespace.phoneNumber.
+Note that “myNamespace” is the name you used in the Conversation Builder template setup step in the beginning.

 ##### Create a policy to use the LivePerson function (FaaS function)